 If you are an HSBC Private Banking ("PB") customer with approval for receipt of relevant research publications by an applicable HSBC legal entity, you are eligible to receive this publication.
-To be eligible to receive such publications, you must have agreed to the applicable HSBC entity's terms and conditions ("KRC Terms") for access to the KRC, and the terms and conditions of any other internet banking service offered by that HSBC entity through which you will access research publications using the KRC.
-Distribution of this publication is the sole responsibility of the HSBC entity with whom you have agreed the KRC Terms.
+To be eligible to receive such publications, you must have agreed to the applicable HSBC entity's terms and conditions for accessing research and the terms and conditions of any other internet banking service offered by that HSBC entity through which you will access research publications ("the Terms").
+Distribution of this publication is the sole responsibility of the HSBC entity with whom you have agreed the Terms.
 If you do not meet the aforementioned eligibility requirements please disregard this publication and, if you are a customer of PB, please notify your Relationship Manager.
-Receipt of research publications is strictly subject to the KRC Terms, which can be found at https://research.privatebank.hsbc.com/ - we draw your attention also to the provisions contained in the Important Notes section therein.
+Receipt of research publications is strictly subject to the Terms and any other conditions or disclaimers applicable to the provision of the publications that may be advised by PB. © Copyright 2021, HSBC Bank pic, ALL RIGHTS RESERVED.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, on any form or by any means, electronic,

-© Copyright 2021, HSBC Bank plc, ALL RIGHTS RESERVED.
+Copyright 2021, HSBC Bank pic, ALL RIGHTS RESERVED.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, on any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of HSBC Bank plc.
-MCI (P) 016/02/2020, MCI (P) 087/10/2020
+MCI (P) 088/02/2021, MCI (P) 087/10/2020